WARP-LAB/WARP-GUIDES-WEBPACK/07-lint/readme.md

 Console outputs notes about error, but continues to build.

 Normally *StylelintPlugin* can be disabled in webpack config and run just time to time.
-Mostly Stylelint is used within source-code editor as a hinting mechanism.
+One can use Stylelint within source-code editor as a hinting tool.

 ## Stylelint in in source-code editors